jonase/learndatalogtoday/resources/chapters/chapter-3.md

 This query takes two arguments: `$` is the database itself (implicit, if no `:in` clause is specified) and `?name` which presumably will be the name of some actor.
-The above query could be executed like `(q query db "Sylvester Stallone")` where `query` is the query above and `db` is a database value.
-It's possible to have any number of inputs to a query
+The above query is executed like `(q query db "Sylvester Stallone")` where `query` is the query above and `db` is a database value.
+You can have any number of inputs to a query.

-In the above query the input pattern variable `?name` is bound to a scalar (a string in our example).
+In the above query the input pattern variable `?name` is bound to a scalar (a string in our case).
 There are four different kinds of
 input: scalars, tuples, collections and relations.

 ## Tuples